About AP® Calculus AB Exam

 - Prepare a detailed study schedule well ahead of time.

 Since this exam tests your understanding of critical mathematical concepts, preparing for it requires extensive planning, thorough knowledge of those concepts, and their application to solve problems.
-Students preparing for AP often fail to plan for a detailed study schedule ahead of time, which prevents them from engaging with the subject systematically.
+Students who are less successful on this AP exam often fail to plan for a detailed study schedule ahead of time, which prevents them from engaging with the subject systematically.

 - Make study notes on the side while preparing for your high school course.